 Furthermore:

-2 (c) Washing won’t denature (or deactivate) the Der f 1/Der p 1 protein allergens
+2 (c) Washing won’t denature (or deactivate) the Der f 1/Der p 1 protein allergens in the dust mite

-And that’s even if your water temperature reached 140 degrees Fahrenheit in the first place and you were able to hold that temperature constant for a full 20 minutes or more.
+And that’s even if your water temperature reached 140 degrees Fahrenheit in the first place and you were able to hold that temperature constant for a full 20 minutes or more inside your pillow.

 2 (d) Water may not adequately penetrate the exterior pillow shells

-It’s difficult to keep a substantially down or down/feather mix bed pillow submerged in water.
-Substantially down and down/feather mix bed pillows tend to “float” on the surface of water even when you try to hold them submerged in water.
+Down and down/feather mix bed pillows tend to “float” on the surface of water even when you try to hold them submerged in water.

 Why “float?

-Because the exterior pillow shells of most quality substantially down and down/feather mix bed pillows are (or should be) relatively tightly woven (compared to pillows shells used for synthetic pillows), making it difficult for water to penetrate the exterior pillow shell in the first place.
+Because the exterior pillow shells of most quality down and down/feather mix bed pillows are (or should be) relatively tightly woven (compared to pillows shells used for synthetic pillows), making it difficult for water to penetrate the exterior pillow shell in the first place.

 2(e) Down clusters and feathers are designed by nature to repel water